-Titanium oxide nanoparticles (TiO2) are the most explored photocatalytic nanoparticles, and they have extensive application within catalysis, self cleaning, UV-shilding, optical filters, organic photovoltaic (OPV), organic and printed electronics, and many others.
+Titanium oxide nanoparticles (TiO2, anatase) are the most explored photocatalytic nanoparticles, and they have extensive application within catalysis, self cleaning, UV-shilding, optical filters, organic photovoltaic (OPV), organic and printed electronics, and many others.

-We at Particular Materials synthesize nano TiO2 and we produce dispersions with excellent stability, monodispersity and fully disaggregated state.
+We at Particular Materials synthesize and supply TiO2 nanoparticles and we produce nanodispersions in water and in organic solvents, with excellent stability, monodispersity and fully disaggregated state.

-Our Titanium oxide (TiO2) nanoparticles portfolio consist of particles with diameters ranging from 5 to 15 nanometers and find applications in several industries.
+Our Titanium oxide (TiO2 , anatase) nanoparticles portfolio consist of particles with diameters ranging from 5 to 15 nanometers and find applications in several industries.

 TiO2 nanoparticles with sizes below 20 nm display UV absorption behavior without light scattering and they are extensively employed as inorganic UV filter.
 The advantage of using monodisperse nanoparticles is better understood when we think that scattering phenomena are largely size dependent: a broad distribution of nanoparticles will increase the probability of light scattering phenomena, limiting the transparency of a coating.